 Although she temporarily bandaged her right leg with palm tree leaves, she was losing too much blood.
 Lucas had to help her walk to a safe spot.
 Furthermore, he even helped her climb a tree from where the village locals eventually rescued them.
 On the other hand, Quique had held his sons in his arms, but the sheer pressure from the tsunami made him crash into a column on the ground floor.
 He, too, clung onto a tree for half an hour, convinced that he had lost his sons.

-Fortunately, he was reunited with Tomas and Simon soon.
+Fortunately, he was soon reunited with Tomas and Simon.
 Still worried about the rest of his family, he commenced a search with a stranger, although Quique had little hope that Maria and Lucas were still alive.
-Luck was on the family’s side, as they reunited at the hospital where Maria was taken for treatment.
+Luck was on the family’s side as they reunited at the hospital where Maria was taken for treatment.
 Finally, they flew to Singapore for further medical care.
 It would take 14 months before the mother regained her health.

-It is this true story that inspired the script of ‘The Impossible,’ that stars Naomi Watts as Maria, Ewan McGregor as the husband, and Tom Holland as Lucas.
+It is this true story that inspired the script of ‘The Impossible,’ which stars Naomi Watts as Maria, Ewan McGregor as her husband, and Tom Holland as Lucas.
 Directed by Juan Antonio Bayona, the doctor was heavily involved with the making of the film and stated that Bayona did not alter her life-threatening story just for the sake of the movie.

 Interestingly, Watts was caught in rip currents when she was a teenager.
 For this reason, she admitted that she had a hard time filming the underwater scenes.
 However, this did not hinder her from giving it her all.
 After all, it was the bond between Maria and Lucas that really drew the actress to ‘The Impossible.’
 She explained, “ I just loved the relationships, particularly between mother and son, and how that transformed and, actually, reversed roles in terms of … him feeling responsible for me, which is something you never want for your child.”